fjvallarino/monomer/tasks.md

   - Fix scroll not passing down events on bar to selectList.
   - Dropdown should scroll to selected item when opening.
   - Dropdown selected item does not seem to be marked on init.
+  - Dropdown (selectList?) focus hover style does not seem to work on items.
+  - Simplify selectList code.

 Next
-  - Dropdown (selectList?) focus hover style does not seem to work on items.
   - Can image be aligned to right when fitting is applied?
   - Think about rendering with custom beginFrame for some widgets
     - Could work for rounded images.